-Business Plan

-Business plans produced, both traditional in report form and visual using the Business Model Canvas template.
+Method Description Business Plan Business plans produced, both traditional in report form and visual using the Business Model Canvas template.
 Formative feedback will be provided when Business Plans are in draft stages.

-Dissertation

-Written dissertation examining chosen area of Business theory.
+Dissertation Written dissertation examining chosen area of Business theory.
 A minimum of four one to one supervisory meetings per student will be provided for formative feedback.

-Essay

-Essays will critically examine theory in relation to practice.
+Essay Essays will critically examine theory in relation to practice.
 Formative feedback will be provided for each essay.

-Individual/Group Presentation

-Presentations given in class and uploaded online will enable students to work together in groups and practice their presenting skills.
+Individual/Group Presentations given in class and uploaded online will enable Presentation students to work together in groups and practice their presenting skills.
 Formative feedback will be provided through practice presentation sessions.

-Individual/Group Report

-Students will work individually and in groups following an employer brief or mock case study to deliver a piece of consultancy work in report format.
+Individual/Group Students will work individually and in groups to produce business Reports reports.
 Formative feedback will be provided when reports are in draft stages.

-Key terms worksheet

-Key terms worksheet to ensure key terms can be defined.

-Literature Review

-Students will produce a literature review related to their dissertation topic and receive feedback through a summative assessment.

-Pitch

-Students will work individually and in groups to construct a business pitch to deliver to a panel of local business people.
+Literature Review Students will produce a literature review related to their dissertation topic and receive feedback through a summative assessment.
+Pitch Students will work individually and in groups to construct a business pitch to deliver to a panel of local business people.
 Formative feedback will be provided through practice pitch sessions.

-Referencing Exercise

-Referencing worksheet and checklist to ensure accurate referencing system (Harvard) is used.

-Reflective Portfolio

-Reflective portfolios will enable students to reflect upon and evaluate their learning in relation to specific practical activities such as undertaking consultancy work with employers or a placement.
+Reflective Portfolio Reflective portfolios will enable students to reflect upon and evaluate their learning in relation to specific practical activities such as undertaking consultancy work with employers or a placement.
 Formative feedback will be provided when portfolios are in draft stages.

-Research Poster

-Students will present in class on their research ideas for the honours project.
+Research Poster Students will present in class on their research ideas for the honours project.
 Formative feedback will be provided through a practice poster presentation session.

-Research Proposal

-Written research proposal.